 Hogan is passionate about empowering people to manage and recover from injuries and chronic pain with personalized care, attentive listening, education, manual therapy, and exercise.

 When he is not working as a physical therapist, Hogan coaches the Monarch High School Varsity Hockey team and enjoys skiing and cycling.

 Caryn Szameitat, PT, MPT Physical Therapist

-When not practicing physical therapy, Caryn loves to run, hike and explore Colorado.
-She loves to spend time with friends and is learning to play the guitar.
-She and her husband have three daughters and a dog, so she understands intimately how difficult it is to prioritize wellness.
+When not practicing physical therapy, Caryn enjoys running, hiking and exploring Colorado.
+She cherishes time spent with dear friends and family.
+Learning to play guitar is a new passion as well.
+She and her husband have three daughters and a dog, so she understands intimately how difficult it can be to prioritize wellness.
 To maintain balance, she believes it is vital that we take the time to take care of ourselves.

 Where to Find Us

 Friday Physical Therapy is located at 4735 Walnut St. in Boulder.
 Your navigator of choice will get you to Walnut driving east past 38th St. After you pass under the Foothills overpass, the second large yellow building with red trim on your left is where we are located.
 Take the second left into the parking lot, as we are located in the north east corner of the building, within the gym called Body Balance.